sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 ## Download

-You can access our [File Share](http://medialab.sjtu.edu.cn/files) or [Dropbox](https://www.dropbox.com/sh/153exmleu6k4rlo/AAABs5cLFZR1wO6_wtEt1cita?dl=0) to download video sequences of the dataset.
+At this time, you can access our [Baidu Netdisk](https://pan.baidu.com/s/1onBiiTBXcvb_X_xxht8Fug?pwd=igfd) to download video sequences of the dataset.
+As the influence of COVID-19, now we can not upload dataset to Dropbox, Google Drive or other other netdisk, we will fix it later.

 Camera parameters are provided in this repository.